 How to send shared iCloud photos

 To try this out, head over to the Photos app, and pick a photo you want to share.
-Select it, or open in, and tap on the share arrow as usual.
-There’s a new option in the bottom, B&W, row of icons: Copy Link.
+Select it, or open it, and tap on the share arrow as usual.
+There’s a new option in the row of black-and-white icons at the bottom: Copy Link.
 Tap this to generate a link to the photo or photos you have selected.

 The link will be copied to your clipboard, ready to be pasted.
 If you paste it into an iMessage, then it looks like any other rich link, complete with a thumbnail of the photo you’re sharing.

 Anyone opening this shared link will be taken to an iCloud.com web page showing the image or images.
 It’s a simple page right now, with one option: Download the images (as a zip).
 If you shared multiple images, they are displayed in a grid, with one of the images used as a banner at the top of the page:

 If you open that link on one of your own devices, you are sent straight to a new section in the Photos app, where you can see all the pictures you’ve shared:

 Here you see the page for this particular set of shared images.
 You can see the expiry date, as well as stop sharing the photos, and copy the link, at any time.

 And above you see the new section added to the bottom of iOS 12’s For You tab.